aigle-levant/notes/_posts/js/2024-12-09-js-promise.md

 ## Syntax

-> [!note]
-> *A callback is used to initialize the promise.
-This callback is passed two arguments: **a resolve callback** used to resolve the promise with a value or the result of another promise, and **a reject callback** used to reject the promise with a provided reason or error.*
+*A callback is used to initialize the promise.
+This callback is passed two arguments: **a resolve callback** used to resolve the promise with a value or the result of another promise, and **a reject callback** used to reject the promise with a provided reason or error.* - VS Code definition of a `Promise` object
->
-> - VS Code definition of a `Promise` object
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 A `Promise` has two parts - the producing part and the consuming part.